 Parasol, whose life expectancy is two years, was carried out under the project management of CNES.
 Its development is strongly supported those Polder program for the payload, and Demeter, first microsatellite CNES, for the platform, in order to cut costs and deadlines.

 The scientific responsibility for the mission returns to CNRS Atmospheric Optics Laboratory (LOA, Lille).

-Parasol will be positioned in relation to the Aqua and Aura (Nasa), Calipso (Nasa / Cnes), and Cloudsat (Nasa / Canadian Space Agency) satellites to complete the training called "A-Train", an outstanding space observatory to be completed in 2008 by another satellite of the NASA, Oco.
+Parasol will be positioned relative to the satellites Aqua and Aura (Nasa), Calipso (NASA / CNES) Cloudsat (NASA / Canadian Space Agency) to complete the formation called "A-Train", an exceptional space observatory that will be completed in 2008 by another satellite of NASA, Oco.